 History at Heddington will equip children with a coherent, chronological understanding of the history of Britain from prehistoric times to the modern day, alongside developing empathy with people from our past.
-As well as key periods of British history, children will compare and contrast a rage of ancient civilisations from the wider world and understand the ways in which they have shaped life today.
-Children will explore influential events and people, and the commitment of these significant people throughout history.
+In the Early Years Foundation Stage, children will increase their understanding of the past and present through activities and listening to a broad selection of stories, non-fiction, rhymes and poems.
+Children in year 1-6 will study key periods of British history as well as compare and contrast a rage of ancient civilisations to understand the ways in which they have shaped life today.
 As historians, children will analyse a range of sources and conduct their own interpretations of the past.
-They will gain a rich vocabulary to help them to communicate their understanding of the historical periods studied and, where appropriate, explore the influences and echoes of these periods in our locality.
+They will gain a rich vocabulary to help them communicate their understanding of the historical periods studied and, where appropriate, explore the influences and echoes of these periods in our locality.
 During each unit taught, children will have the opportunity to explore the lasting legacy of those who have come before us.

 What do we want Children to Gain from History?

-By the time the children leave our school they should have developed…
+By the time children leave our school they should have developed:

 - A secure knowledge and understanding of people, events and contexts from the historical periods covered.

 - The ability to think critically about history and communicate confidently in styles appropriate to a range of audiences.